 And here we are, at the very start of money laundering history.
 Al Capone, one of the biggest American criminals, is often credited with inventing and coining the term “money laundering.”
 The Prohibition era brought him an opportunity to legitimize proceeds from bootlegging and gambling, which he and his associates used.

 The laundromats provided a plausible explanation for significant cash flows, masking the illegal sources of the funds.
 Though the term has evolved, his methods remain a foundational example of money laundering.
-His eventual conviction for tax evasion rather than direct criminal activity was very effective in targeting financial crimes to disrupt organized crimes.
+His eventual conviction for tax evasion rather than direct criminal activity was very effective in targeting financial crimes to disrupt organized crime.

 The Impact of Money Laundering